Skip to main content

 Image

 Step 2.
-Create and set up transit gateway
+Create and configure Transit Gateway

-1. Create transit gateway
+1. Create Transit Gateway

 Image